-Evacuation agreement reached in Aleppo, says rebel group
+Evacuation agreement reached in Aleppo, rebel group says

 (CNN)The on-again, off-again evacuation agreement in eastern Aleppo is back on track, rebel groups said Saturday.

-"There has been an agreement reached with the Russians about the evacuation of Aleppo, no further information or comments in the current moment," spokesman Ahmad Qurah Ali for the rebel group Ahrah al-Sham, said in a tweet.
+"There has been an agreement reached with the Russians about the evacuation of Aleppo, no further information or comments in the current moment," Ahmad Qurah Ali, spokesman for the rebel group Ahrah al-Sham, said in a tweet.

-Earlier the negotiator from the group, Farouk Abu Bakr, who is in eastern Aleppo, tweeted: "An agreement has been reached between revolutionaries, Russia and Iran, about Aleppo."
+Earlier, the negotiator from the group, Farouk Abu Bakr, who is in eastern Aleppo, tweeted: "An agreement has been reached between revolutionaries, Russia and Iran, about Aleppo."

 A Syrian government official told Reuters there was an agreement to resume the evacuation of eastern Aleppo, alongside evacuations from four besieged towns.

-However the Syrian and Russian governments have not officially confirmed the deal.
+The Syrian and Russian governments have not officially confirmed the deal.

-CNN has reached out to the International Committee of the Red Cross (ICRC), but is yet to receive a response.
+A spokeswoman for the International Committee of the Red Cross (ICRC) in Damascus, Ingy Sedky, said that evacuation teams were still awaiting a firm security agreement to start moving busloads of refugees from the war-torn city.

+The relief agency fears that renewed fighting will again stop the evacuation as it did previously, Sedky said.

 Previous evacuation attempts thwarted

-The announcement comes after the evacuation of thousands of refugees from the besieged city had stopped, and the status of the operation thrown into doubt, the ICRC said on Friday.
+Saturday's announcement comes after the evacuation of thousands of refugees from the besieged city came to a halt on Friday, according to the ICRC.

 Red Cross staff, Syrian Red Crescent workers and representatives of the World Health Organization had been told to leave eastern Aleppo.

-Syria's state news agency (SANA) said the evacuation was stopped after some of the evacuees were found to be transporting weapons and advanced communication devices.
+Syrian state news agency SANA said the evacuation was stopped after some of the evacuees were found to be transporting weapons and advanced communication devices.

 The Syrian Observatory for Human Rights offered a different view, saying rebels breached the ceasefire to protest delays in evacuating hundreds of people from two Shia enclaves -- Al-Foua and Kefreia -- in the rebel-held Idlib province to the west of Aleppo.